- This post contains affiliate links. Read more here.

 New to Cat Puzzle Toys?
 Here’s Where To Start

 Paying close attention to your cat’s likes, dislikes, and overall behavior is a good place to start when choosing a cat puzzle toy.
 Do they like to chase, swat, scratch, scavenge—or all of the above?
-Selecting a puzzle that matches your cat’s preferences is a surefire way to keep them happy and entertained.

 You’ll also want to pick an interactive cat toy that suits your kitty’s skills and abilities.
 For beginners, go with a simple but interactive stationary design like a lick mat, slow feeder cat bowl, or catnip toy.
 Starting with easier cat puzzles can help prevent frustration and build positive associations while you introduce them to the world of enrichment toys.